kelechi-c/play_jax/notes.md

  how it adapted to different environments and devices, etc, I fell in love more.

 Yes, it is not widely used as Pytorch(this even makes it feel better), but it is flexible and all.

+Also, for stuff I wanna train with Google's TRC grants, I will need JAX, def not Pytorch on TPUs.

+##### stuff I ported to Jax
+- tiny GPT transformer
+- Mobilenet
+- Rectified flow(mmdit next)